bacdillon/PowerBI/README.md

 - Real-time data capture loop using psutil.
 - Data is written to a SQL Server database for persistence.
 - Power BI dashboard connects to the database (or an exported CSV) to visualize system health:
- -- Gauge visuals for CPU, disk, and memory usage.
+ -- Gauge visuals for CPU, disk, and memory usage.<BR>
- - Time-series charts for network and CPU activity.
+ -- Time-series charts for network and CPU activity.<BR>
- - Donut chart for memory distribution (free vs used).
+ -- Donut chart for memory distribution (free vs used).<BR>